Victor Uwaifo: National recognition

-The Federal Government of Nigeria, in appreciation of his talents and contributions to Nigeria, honoured him with a National Honors Merit Award in 1983, which read in part:
+The Federal Government of Nigeria, in appreciation of his talents and contributions to Nigeria, honored Uwaifo with a National Honors Merit Award in 1983, which read in part:

-" ... whereas you have been nominated and appointed as Member of the Order of the Niger to have and hold and enjoy the privileges of the Federal Republic of Nigeria of the said Order, MON."
+"... whereas you have been nominated and appointed as Member of the Order of the Niger to have and hold and enjoy the privileges of the Federal Republic of Nigeria of the said Order, MON."

 Uwaifo was the first professional musician in Nigeria to receive such an award.
 He was a Justice of the Peace and had served in many capacities.
-Uwaifo was also appointed the Honorable Commissioner for Arts, Culture and Tourism and Member of the State Executive Council, the highest policy-making decision body in Edo State from 2001 to 2003.
+Uwaifo was also appointed the Honorable Commissioner for Arts, Culture, and Tourism and a Member of the State Executive Council, the highest policy-making decision body in Edo State from 2001 to 2003.

-Appointed Justice of Peace (JP), Public Notary and Lay Magistrate, Victor Uwaifo was honored by four Nigerian Presidents.
-He was awarded the National Honors of Nigeria (MON).
+Appointed Justice of Peace (JP), Public Notary, and Lay Magistrate, Victor Uwaifo was honoured by four Nigerian Presidents.
+He was awarded the National Honours of Nigeria (MON).
 He was invited to the State House by four Presidents and heads of state of Nigeria.